How do you rank in the global height data?

 How much of height is genetic?

-Twin studies consistently find that roughly 80% of the variation in adult height within a population is explained by genetic factors.
+Twin studies consistently find that roughly 80% of the variation in adult height within a population is explained by genetic factors, though as our weight percentile calculator shows, weight distributions tell a different story about environmental influence.
 This figure - known as heritability - means that in an environment with adequate nutrition, genes are the dominant influence on how tall any individual ends up.
 Genome-wide association studies have identified hundreds of genetic variants that each contribute a small amount to adult height.

 The role of childhood nutrition and healthcare